 Meaningful change management requires employees to change their behavior, and that poses another change management communication challenge.
 Behavior change won’t happen unless the organization creates an emotional connection between the why, what and so what.
 Employees want to understand what will be different as a result of the change — for themselves, their colleagues, customers and the company.
 Leaders can get caught in the trap of considering change management communication to be a process or an item to check off the list.
 They may email information, discuss it at an all-staff meeting, add it to a newsletter and assume their job is complete.

 Approaching change management communication this way will be ineffective.
-Change champions and leaders need to understand the emotional and psychological needs of employees.
+Change sponsors and leaders need to understand the emotional and psychological needs of employees.
 They need to prepare for emotions like resistance, denial and fading enthusiasm.
 Change management requires employees to develop new habits that change behavior.
 Change management communication requires a consistent, employee-centered approach that addresses the emotional aspects of change and includes regular checks-in with employees.

 4. Leveraging the right communication channels and spokespeople